At least 5 killed and dozens others are hospitalized as tornadoes and dangerous storms tear through the South and Midwest - KESQ

 More tornadoes could be on the way

-Tornadoes still could happen in southeastern Indiana, western Ohio and northern Kentucky on Saturday through 5 a.m.
-ET, according to the Storm Prediction Center.
+Tornadoes were still possible in southeastern Indiana, western Ohio and northern Kentucky on Saturday morning, according to the Storm Prediction Center.
 The area, which includes the cities of Dayton and Cincinnati, was under a tornado watch that warned of wind gusts up to 70 mph along with large hail.

 A tornado watch is also in effect for central to northeast Alabama — including Birmingham — and northwest Georgia through 8 a.m.
 CT, according to the Storm Prediction Center.

-For Saturday, about 55 million people are under a slight risk of severe weather — a Level 2 of 5 — in parts of the Ohio Valley, the Northeast, including New York City and Philadelphia, and parts of the Southeast, according the Storm Prediction Center.
+Saturday morning, about 70 million people are under a slight risk of severe weather — a Level 2 of 5 — in parts of the Ohio Valley, the Northeast, including New York City and Philadelphia, and parts of the Southeast, according to the Storm Prediction Center.

-Scattered strong to severe thunderstorms could happen in these areas, and hail and few tornadoes are possible, the center said.
+Storms across the Southeast are expected to remain strong to severe through Saturday afternoon, but these storms should push offshore by the evening.

+A round of severe storms including damaging winds is expected to ramp up across portions of the Northeast in the afternoon through the evening.
+These storms could affect some of the big Northeast cities, including Philadelphia, New York, and Boston in the evening.

 About 78 miles southeast of there, several businesses were “basically destroyed,” Sheriff Jack Campbell told CNN, and up to 40 homes were damaged around Sherman, less than 10 miles north of Springfield.